fedora-infra/fedora-accounts-docs/README.md

 **NOTE**: Please note that if you reference pages from other repositoreis, such links will be broken in this local preview as it only builds this repository.
 If you want to rebuild the whole Fedora Docs site, please see [the Fedora Docs build repository](https://pagure.io/fedora-docs/docs-fp-o/) for instructions.

-Both scripts use docker, so please make sure you have it installed on your system.
-Please see below for instructions.
+Both scripts work on Fedora (using Podman) and macOS (using Docker).

 To build and preview the site, run: